 Pass Your DNV 2.7-1 Certification for Offshore Containers

 SkyCiv now provides a detailed DNV report to assist you with the time consuming design review stage of a DNV 2.7-1 certification for offshore containers.
-We're able to offer this to you as an integrated design solution together with our powerful structural design solution.
+We offer this as an integrated design solution within our powerful structural design solution.

-As you know, Det Norske Veritas Germanischer Lloyd (DNV GL) is one of the largest classification and technical consultancy societies in the world.
-They specialise in services relating to the quality of ships, offshore units, and onshore industries globally.
+Det Norske Veritas Germanischer Lloyd (DNV GL) is one of the largest classification and technical consultancy societies in the world.
+They specialize in services relating to the quality of ships, offshore units, and onshore industries globally.
 You can be assured that an offshore container certified under DNV 2.7-1 is in accordance with DNV GL's interpretation of the minimum technical and safety requirements mandated by the International Maritime Dangerous Goods (IMDG) code.

 The strength of the DNV 2.7-1 standard for offshore containers lies in its consideration of international standards, codes, and regulations.
 The most important of these include:

 The approval and certification procedure by DNV GL consists of 4 main steps.

 - Inspection and testing of prototype